freedomofkeima/github-profile-visualizer/README.md

 Github provides a free, static page websites via [Github Pages](https://pages.github.com/).
 In order to start using it, you need to:

 * Fork this repo.
 * Open your repo setting and scroll down to Github Pages.
 Change your `source` and save.
-Your setup should look like bellow.
+Your setup should look like below.

 ![Enable github pages for this project](img/pages.png)